 Date: October 2018

 What is the purpose of this document?

-We, the Sisters of the Cross and Passion (registered charity number 1038483) (Charity) are committed to protecting the privacy and security of the personal information of our residents and their relatives.
+We, Sisters of the Cross and Passion (registered charity number 1038483) (Charity) are committed to protecting the privacy and security of the personal information of our people.
+Such people will include: